EDUCBA Logo

 Excel Ctrl Shift-Enter

-Ctrl Shift-Enter is one of the shortcuts used in Excel to perform the calculations with array formulae.
-It supports in performing complex calculation using the standard excel functions.
-It is widely used in the array formulae to apply functions and formulas on a set of data.
-The use of Ctrl Shift-Enter together helps in converting the data into an array format which consists of multiple data values in excel.
-It also supports in differentiation between the regular formula and array formula.
-With this shortcut, there are two major advantages, such as dealing with a set of values and returning the multiple values at a time.
+Ctrl Shift-Enter is one of the shortcuts used in Excel to perform calculations with array formulae.
+It supports performing complex calculations using the standard Excel functions.
+It is widely used in array formulae to apply functions and formulas to a data set.
+Using Ctrl Shift-Enter together helps convert the data into an array format consisting of multiple data values in Excel.
+It also supports differentiation between the regular formula and the array formula.
+This shortcut has two major advantages: dealing with a set of values and returning multiple values at a time.

 Explanation of Ctrl Shift-Enter in Excel

 • Before we use the shortcut CTRL SHIFT-ENTER, we need to understand more about the arrays.
-Arrays are the collection of the data, including text and numerical values in multiple rows and columns or only in a single row and column.
+Arrays are data collection, including text and numerical values, in multiple rows and columns or only in a single row and column.
 For example, Array = {15, 25, -10, 24}.

-• As shown above, braces are enclosed to the formula by resulting in the range of cells in a single horizontal array.
+• As mentioned above, the formula encloses braces around the range of cells, resulting in a single horizontal array.
 This keyboard shortcut works in different versions of Excel, including 2007, 2010, 2013, and 2016.

 • CTRL SHIFT-ENTER also works for vertical and multi-dimensional arrays in Excel.
-This shortcut works for different functions that require the use of data in a range of cells.
+This shortcut works for different functions requiring data in various cells.
 It is effectively used in various operations like determining sum and performing matrix multiplication.

 How to Use Ctrl Shift-Enter in Excel?